 If I was to live in Taiwan again I would live on the east coast.
 You'll rarely see teaching jobs advertised here on sites like Tealit.
 So if you want to live here then you'll have to be prepared to go door to door with your resume.
 Cities like Ilan, Hualian and Taitung are pretty small.
 Private and public schools here are fewer in number and they don't have to advertise as teachers are probably knocking on their doors.

 Taiwan is nice, the center is very mountainous.
-The east coast is pretty rugged, unpolluted and relatively undeveloped compared to the west coast.
+The east coast is pretty rugged, relatively unpolluted and undeveloped compared to the west coast.
 Part of that reason is the rugged coast line and the fact that it gets hit pretty hard by typhoons.

 Populations are pretty small here.
 Taiwan is around 23-24 million and most of those folks live on the west coast and in Taipei.
 The biggest city on the east coast is Hualian.
 Hualian county is around 350,000 people.